-We have performed a set of simulations of two-section ML laser schematically represented in Fig. 1 using the TW model (1)-(7) and parameters given in Table 1.
-The values and more detailed explanation of most of these parameters can be found in Refs.
-[13, 18, 11] and references therein.
+We have performed a set of simulations of two-section ML laser schematically represented in Fig. 1 using the TW model (1)-(7) and parameters given in Table I. The values and more detailed explanation of most of these parameters can be found in Refs.
+[11], [13], [18] and references therein.
+The Henry factors in the gain and absorber sections are taken identical for simplicity.

 One of the most important parameters of passively ML semiconductor lasers, which can be easily tuned in experiments, is the negative voltage U applied to the SA section.
 Since, in principle, all the carrier transition rates in Eq.
 (5) can depend on this parameter, up to now we did not include it into the model equations (1)-(7) explicitly.
 Below, following Ref.
-[18], we will assume that all the transition rates but $\tau{es \to cr}$ are independent of U, while $\tau{es \to cr}$ shows an exponential dependence on U as given in Table 1.
+[18], we will assume that all the transition rates but $\tau{es \rightarrow cr}$ are independent of U, while $\tau{es \rightarrow cr}$ shows an exponential dependence on U as given in Table I.